vectordotdev/vector/CONTRIBUTING.md

 - **To run the Website in Dev:** Have a working `node` environment with `npm`/`yarn`, also run `yarn` from the `website/` directory.
 - **To run `make check-component-features`:** Have `remarshal` installed.

-If you find yourself needing to run something (such as `make generate`) inside the Docker environment described above, that's totally fine, they won't collide or hurt each other.
+If you find yourself needing to run something inside the Docker environment described above, that's totally fine, they won't collide or hurt each other.
 In this case, you'd just run `make environment-generate`.

 We're interested in reducing our dependencies if simple options exist.
 Got an idea?
 Try it out, we'd to hear of your successes and failures!